 Lisa Swan, MPT, CMPT

 Lisa graduated from Idaho State University with a Master of Physical Therapy in 1995.
-Since that time, she has practiced in the Boise area in a variety of settings including acute care, in-patient rehabilitation, sub-acute care, home health, and out-patient orthopedics.
-Lisa’s last 12 years have been focused in orthopedics with a special emphasis in manual therapy.
-Lisa received the majority of her advanced training through the North American Institute of Orthopedic Manual Therapy and is currently working towards her manual therapy certification.
+Since that time, she has practiced in the Boise area in a variety of settings including acute care, in-patient rehabilitation, sub-acute care, home health, and out-patient orthopaedics.
+Lisa’s last 12 years have been focused in orthopaedics with a special emphasis in manual therapy.
+Lisa received the majority of her advanced training through the North American Institute of Orthopaedic Manual Therapy and is currently working towards her manual therapy certification.
 Through this training, she has become specialized in a manual approach to biomechanical evaluation and treatment of the spine and peripheral joints.

 When she’s not a work, Lisa will probably be found doing some type of outdoor adventure such as hiking, biking, skiing, camping, or backpacking in the mountains near her hometown of McCall or in the beautiful Sawtooths around Stanley.